-In this calculation, it is assumed that the catchability parameter is constant (or at least nontrending) across years and among Biological Regions (note that the FISS timing and stationspecific hook competition are already accounted for in the space-time modelling of WPUE; IPHC-2021-AM097-07).
+In this calculation, it is assumed that the catchability parameter is constant (or at least non-trending) across years and among Biological Regions (note that the FISS timing and station-specific hook competition are already accounted for in the space-time modelling of WPUE; IPHC-2022-AM098-08).
 Given this approach, with an unknown constant value for catchability, the absolute scale of the exploitation intensity is unknown.
 Therefore, to compare across years all values of U were scaled relative to the coastwide aggregate in the terminal year, providing a relative metric of exploitation rates over time and among Biological Regions.
-Much higher U values are estimated for Biological Region 2 than in other Regions; however, all Regions experienced peak harvest rates between 2003 and 2009 (Figure 54).
-The harvest rates in all Biological Regions were generally lower than most historical values over the period 2012 -2014, but increased in Regions 2-4 during 2017-20.
+Much higher U values are estimated for Biological Region 2 than in other Regions; however, all Regions experienced peak harvest rates between 2003 and 2009 (Figure 53).
+The harvest rates in all Biological Regions were generally lower than most historical values over the period 2012 -2016, but increased, especially in Region 2 and coastwide during 2017-21.

-FIGURE 54.
-Empirical harvest rates from 1993-2020.
+FIGURE 53.
+Empirical harvest rates from 1993-2021.
 All rates are relative to the coastwide aggregate in the terminal year (open bars), which is arbitrarily set equal to 1.0.